Navid200/xDrip/docs/Contact.md

 Please post in [discussions](https://github.com/NightscoutFoundation/xDrip/discussions) or [facebook](https://www.facebook.com/groups/xDripG5).

 ### Help
 If you need help using xDrip, please include what you use xDrip for.
-If you use it as a collector, explain whihc CGM and which transmitter you use.
+If you use it as a collector, explain which CGM and which transmitter you use.
 If you use it as a follower, explain which follower scheme (Nightscout, xDrip sync, Dex share, ...) you use.

 ### Feedback